-Covenant is not currently able to provide supervision for athletes waiting for a practice or game that begins after 3:30pm.
-Except in situations where a monitored study hall is provided, athletes may not wait on campus for a practice that begins after 3:30pm unless their parent has returned a written permission slip to the Athletic Director for the current season.
-Athletes who have a parent permission slip will need to wait in the Dunlap Lobby and will not be actively supervised after 3:30pm.
-Please NOTE: Students are NOT permitted to wait on campus straight through for any practice beginning after 5:00pm.
+Covenant does not provide supervision for athletes waiting for a practice or game that begins after 3:30 p.m.
+Except in situations where a monitored study hall is provided, athletes may not wait on campus for a practice that begins after 3:30 p.m. unless their parent has returned a written permission slip to the Athletic Director for the current season.
+Athletes who have a parent permission slip will need to wait in the Dunlap Lobby and will not be actively supervised after 3:30 p.m.
+Please NOTE: Students are NOT permitted to wait on campus straight through for any practice beginning after 5:00 p.m.

-Siblings and Friends: Only athletes waiting for their own practice may remain on campus after 3:30pm.
+Siblings and Friends: Only athletes waiting for their own practice may remain on campus after 3:30 p.m.
 Siblings and friends of athletes must follow ordinary school dismissal procedures.
-Grammar School students remaining on campus after 3:30pm will be sent to After-Care (There is a \$5 per family per day cost for After-Care).
+Grammar School students remaining on campus after 3:30 p.m. will be sent to After-Care (There is a \$5 per family per day cost for After-Care).